fiberplane/fiberplane/docs/src/content/docs/docs/development/add_front_matter_type.md

+---
-# How to add a new front matter type?
+title: How to add a new front matter type?
+---

 This how to contain the general plan (and the gotchas to avoid) to add a new type of front matter value.
 The concrete example will be `PagerDuty`, but for any other type of front matter it would be the same thing.